-It was back in 1997 and after years in “Big Business”, that Heinrich Wegenstein, model 58, decided that it was time to follow his true passions.
-He combined his love for biking and travelling, to find his new goal.
-The Asia-Bike-Tours adventure had started.
+It was back in 1997 and after years in “Big Business”, that Heinrich Wegenstein, decided that it was time to follow his true passion.
+He combined his love for biking and his thirst for exploring the world, so the journey of Asia-Bike-Tours began.

 Bhutanese national here with his two sons.
 Tenzin crossed our way when we had to cancel a Tibet tour when the borders where closed because of SARS.
 This resulted in our first Bhutan tour and a long friendship.

 Due to a scholarship for tourism in Germany and Austria Tenzin speaks German as well as English, Bhutanese, Hindi and Tibetan.
 He runs his own travel agency in Bhutan and he guides tours in Bhutan, Sikkim and in north India, Ladakh for us for many years now.